Active research projects in the microMechanics of Deformation Group include:

 Mechanics of dislocation cell walls

-In heavily deformed metals, dislocations arrange themselves into intricate, cellular patterns (see TEM image to the left, courtesy D. L. Medlin).
+In heavily deformed metals, dislocations arrange themselves into intricate, cellular patterns (see TEM image to the right, courtesy D. L. Medlin).
 It has been a long-standing theoretical quandary why dislocations would form such ordered networks rather than random jumbles.
 The goal of this project is to couple discrete dislocation dynamics simulations with three-dimensional electron tomography to gain insight into what stabilizes the walls of cellular dislocation structures.

 Hydrogen-affected crack initiation in metals